Meet our Award-Winning chefs

 Lewis Rossman, Executive Chef/Partner

-In 2007, Rossman joined Sam’s Chowder House as Executive Chef/Partner.
-For inspiration, Rossman looks to his childhood memories spent on the eastern seaboard and the great meals he enjoyed at the laid-back fish houses on the Atlantic.
-He has established long-lasting relationships with a number of specialty farmers around Half Moon Bay, and says "It’s so personally inspiring when farmers bring me an incredibly fresh product that's unique to their farm."
-Today his mantra remains sustainable, fresh, local when possible and always seasonal.
-The ingredients are the foundation of every dish, and produce in the fields of Half Moon Bay in the morning often finds its way onto the salad plate at Sam’s by evening.
-This passion for fine, fresh ingredients is evident from the house-made dressings, and sauces, to Sam’s house-made desserts.
+filled with farmlands and wineries, reminiscent of California's Napa Valley.
+After graduating from the California Culinary Academy, and working at the San Francisco Marriott Hotel, he traveled throughout the Mediterranean where he learned more about simple, rustic cooking, inspiring his keen enthusiasm for incorporating local farmer's produce into his menus.
+For further inspiration, Rossman looks to his childhood memories spent on the eastern seaboard and the great meals he enjoyed at the fish houses on the Atlantic.
+He has established long-lasting relationships with specialty farmers around Half Moon Bay and today his mantra remains sustainable, fresh, local when possible and always seasonal.
+The ingredients and produce in the fields of Half Moon Bay in the morning often finds its way onto the salad plate at Sam’s by evening.
+This passion for fine, fresh ingredients is evident from the house-made dressings, sauces, and house-made desserts served at the restaurant.

 The Sea by Alexander's Steakhouse